PeppeL-G/course-material/src/courses/web-development-fundamentals/project-work.md

 Deal with the various errors that can happen in your web application, and then update your report with a description of your implementation so far.

 ::: danger Deadline
-Just a reminder that you should not forget to submit your report for feedback on Ping Pong.
-The deadline might already have been, but if you follow the time plan now should be a good time to submit it.
+Just a reminder that you should not forget to [submit your report for feedback on Canvas](https://ju.instructure.com/courses/2142/assignments/5752).
+The deadline might have already been, but if you follow the time plan now should be a good time to submit it.
 :::

 ## Part 6: Adding authentication & authorization